-Chris is a PhD candidate in History and an Andrew W. Mellon Engaged Scholar Initiative Fellow at the University of Texas at Austin.
+Chris is an Andrew W. Mellon Engaged Scholar Initiative Postdoctoral Fellow at the University of Texas at Austin.
+He earned his Ph.D. in History from UT-Austin in May 2019.
 His work examines the intersections of religion, medicine, gender, and sexuality in the modern United States.

 Explore to find out more about Chris’ work, research interests, and educational and professional experience.